lidofinance/lido-terra-contracts/README.md

 _current_block_time:_  is used to help to calculate current epoc.

-_delegation_map:_  maps addresses of validators that the contract has delegated to.
+_delegation_map:_  maps address of validator address to amount that  the contract has delegated to.

 _holder_map_:  maps bLuna holdings and accrued rewards (index).

 _undelegated_wait_list_ stores _**InitBurn**_ requests per each Epoc.
 Each epoc has an Identical EpocId.

+`EPOC`: is 6 hours period that the contract collects all burn messages. `EPOC` is hardcoded with regards to the block time.

+`Undelegation:` Manages all burn requests per each `EPOC`. `Undelegation` keeps all amounts in `undelegation.claim` variable.
+The contract sends one `StakingMsg:: Undelegate` per each `EPOC`.
+Besides, `Undelegation` has a map that keeps a record of each `InitBurn` request.
+This will be used in the `FinishBurn` message.
 ```rust
 pub struct TokenState {
     pub current_epoc: u64,